andrescolodrero/loopback-connector-ibmi/README.md

 ## Installation

-@TO-Do: Add and npm package.
+In the loopback application directory: npm install loopback-connector-ibmi

 The `--save` option adds the dependency to the application's `package.json` file.

 ## Configuration

-Use the [data source generator](https://docs.strongloop.com/display/LB/Data+source+generator) (`slc loopback:datasource`) to add the DB2 data source to your application.
+Use the [data source generator](https://docs.strongloop.com/display/LB/Data+source+generator) (`slc loopback:datasource`) to add the IBMi data source to your application.
 The entry in the application's `server/datasources.json` will look something like this:

 ```